kebag-logic/tsn-gen/netcode/framers/README.md

 # One protocol, different Layers

-Framers are layers of translation that would allow systems to be tested indpedendently of their nature, which could be:
+Framers are layers of translation that would allow systems to be tested independently of their nature, which could be:

  * Standard Linux sockets
  * XDP for performances
  * DPDK for performances
  * Verilog code over Verilator
+ * P4 code generation
  * PCAP file

 Each of the above mentioned systems use different "core engines".